teoPazera/portfolio_of_work/README.md

 ## Academic Projects
 These projects, completed during my Bachelor's at Comenius University, demonstrate foundational skills in data analysis, visualization, and predictive modeling.
-All were group efforts and are primarily in Slovak (translations available upon request).
+All were group efforts and at least the reports of them are in Slovak (translations available upon request).
 Source code and reports are in the `School_Projects` folder.

 1. **COVID-19 Genome Sequence Visualization**
    - **Description**: Analyzed and visualized a dataset of COVID-19 genome sequencing runs to uncover patterns in sequence variations and temporal trends.
    - **Technologies**: Python, data visualization libraries (Pandas, Matplotlib, Seaborn)
-   - **Outcomes**: Produced report investigating given data and trying to find relevant patterns in it.
+   - **Outcomes**: Produced report investigating non-trivial behavioral patterns of genome sequencing runs.
 This project built my skills in exploratory data analysis, crucial for preprocessing in AI pipelines.

 2. **Slovak Parliamentary Election Prediction from Polls**
-   - **Description**: Used historical polling data to model trends in Slovak political parties, predicting outcomes for upcoming elections by characterizing party behaviors (e.g. some parties under perform in polls as people are not proud to show support).
+   - **Description**: Used historical polling data to model trends in support of Slovak political parties, predicting outcomes for upcoming elections by identifying party behaviors leading to consistent bias in polling data
+(e.g. potential bias in poll data for individual parties)
-   - **Technologies**: Python, parsing of pdfs, time-series analysis, regression models
+   - **Technologies**: Python, pdf parsing, time-series analysis, regression models
-   - **Outcomes**: Found relevant factors that help build upon and predict the difference between last available poll and final election result.
+   - **Outcomes**: Found relevant factors that help build upon and predict the difference between last available poll and election result, strengthening my ability to extract insights from complex datasets.

-3. **Comparative Analysis of Slovak vs. Czech Railway Networks**
+3. **Comparative Analysis of Slovak and Czech Railway Networks**
-   - **Description**: Evaluated railway systems using network theory metrics and simulations of traveling to assess if the Slovak network underperforms compared to the Czech one.
+   - **Description**: Evaluated robustness of railway systems using network theory metrics and simulations of random passengers to assess if the Slovak network design underperforms compared to the Czech one.
    - **Technologies**: Python (NetworkX), graph algorithms
-   - **Outcomes**: Quantified inefficiencies in Slovak railway system and showed vulnerabilities in network which might cause entire network to stop functioning
+   - **Outcomes**: Quantified inefficiencies in Slovak railway system and showed vulnerabilities in network which might cause entire network to stop functioning.
+   This project enhanced my understanding of network dynamics and system optimization.
 ---

 ## Contact